OC/OVAG Veterinary Workshop

 At the OC 2009 Veterinary Workshop, the delegates took the bold step of forming the Orangutan Veterinary Advisory Group (OVAG), which quickly became a forum for issues such as contraception, reintroduction, diseases, euthanasia, laboratory politics and other hot-button topics.
 In this way, the OC/OVAG Veterinary Workshops have helped build a community of veterinary healthcare experts that stands strongest when it stands together.

-With your help we will again bring together the veterinarians and healthcare workers for the next important event in 2013 at Bogor, Indonesia.
+With your help we will again bring together the veterinarians and healthcare workers for the next important event in 20i4.

-Please look at this new video that shows some of the highlights from the 2011 OC/OVAG Veterinary Workshop.
+Please look at this ideo that shows some of the highlights from the OC/OVAG Veterinary Workshop.

-For the fifth annual Orangutan Conservancy/ Orangutan Veterinary Advisory Group (OC/OVAG) Workshop, OC was the recipient of a large grant from the SeaWorld & Busch Gardens Conservation Fund.
+For the fifth annual Orangutan Conservancy/ Orangutan Veterinary Advisory Group (OC/OVAG) Workshop in 2013, OC was the recipient of a large grant from the SeaWorld & Busch Gardens Conservation Fund.
 The substantial grant aided us immensely in realizing this year’s gathering of wildlife veterinarians in Bogor, Indonesia.

 “It is incredibly exciting to get a grant from the SeaWorld and Busch Gardens Conservation Fund,” explained Dr. Raffaella Commitante, board member of OC and the coordinator of the annual workshop.
 “When someone has the confidence in our work to give us funding, it is a very strong validation of the important work we have been doing with our OC/OVAG workshops.”